 Bill has performed and recorded with artists such as Gaby Casadesus, Elliot Fisk, Claude Frank, Itzhak Perlman, Emmanuel Ax, Ron Leonard, Patrice Fontanarosa, Karl Leister and the French actor Richard Bohringer (in the stage production “Coetse”).
 Mr. Fitzpatrick’s premiere performance of Albert Glinsky’s “Rhapsody “ for Violin solo and Orchestra, which was choreographed by Leslie-Jane Pessemier in a work called “Flights” for the Joﬀrey II ballet company, gave more than 100 performances all across the U.S., and Hong Kong.
 He has recorded for Jubal, CRI, Sine Qua Non and Delos record labels, as well as for the BBC, FR2, and other cable and network stations throughout the US and France.
 In 2012 he was invited to teach for SINEM in Costa Rica.

-As the “Expert Violinist” for virtualsheetmusic.com, Fitzpatrick has produced over fifty monthly videos (with well over 225,000 views) since November 2013 which have been viewed by over 225,000 people.
-He has as well was invited to produce a TEDx talk titled, “Why is ‘why’ so important”.
-Founder and CEO of MusiShare LLC.
-His books, Billy, In Search Of: A Guide to Violin Excellence, Melodies for the Young Violinist/Violist, Rhythms for the Young Violinist/Violist, An American Songbook for Young Violinists and Chansons pour les Jeunes Violinistes, have become a very important addition to the violinistic world of today.
+As the “Expert Violinist” for virtualsheetmusic.com, Fitzpatrick has produced over fifty monthly videos since November 2013 which have been viewed by over 230,000 people.
+He has as well was invited to record a TEDx talk titled, “Why is ‘why’ so important”.
+Founder and CEO of MusiShare, his books, Billy, In Search Of: A Guide to Violin Excellence, Melodies for the Young Violinist/Violist, Rhythms for the Young Violinist/Violist, An American Songbook for Young Violinists and Chansons pour les Jeunes Violinistes, have become a very important addition to today’s world of violin pedagogy.

-Prof. Fitzpatrick is Artistic Director of the MusiShare Young Artist Program in Costa Mesa California, MSYAP provides Performance classes, Showcase concerts and Master Classes with reknown professors such as Paul Kantor, Cornelia Heard, Cho Liang Lin, Kurt Sassmannshaus and others.
+Prof. Fitzpatrick is Artistic Director of the MusiShare Young Artist Program which is a 501 (c) (3) tax exempt organization in Costa Mesa California.
+MSYAP provides Performance classes, Showcase concerts and Master Classes with reknown professors such as Paul Kantor, Cornelia Heard, Cho Liang Lin, Kurt Sassmannshaus, Nicholas Mann and others.